 Bruins vs. Ducks: Betting Trends, Odds, Advanced Stats

-The Boston Bruins (4-0, riding a four-game winning streak) visit the Anaheim Ducks (1-3) at Honda Center.
-The matchup on Sunday, October 22 starts at 8:30 PM ET on NHL Network, NESN, BSSC, and BSSD.
+The Boston Bruins (6-0) will attempt to continue a six-game win streak when they face the Anaheim Ducks (2-4) at home on Thursday, October 26 at 7:00 PM ET on ESPN+, NESN, BSSC, and BSSD.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.